I am done with this boring life. I need to get out. How nice would it be to control my own life? I sighed dreamily.

 Just then, the door of the dog room opened.

 “Time!
 Yard!”
-A woman shouted into the room.
-Dogs scrambled out of the door and into the hallway leading to the yard and I followed behind, savoring the pet shop’s scene before I ran out into the wild.
+A woman shouted.
+Dogs scrambled out through the door and into the hallway that leads to the yard, and I followed behind, savoring the last of the pet shop’s scene before I ran out into the wild.

 Once I was out in the yard, I began to walk near the fence.
-Keeping a careful eye on the dog watcher, who was phone-watching rather than dog-watching, I began to slowly stalk toward the back of the pet store, where there was a hole beneath the fence, which I had determined was from a pesky rabbit I could never chase down.
+Keeping a careful eye on the person dog watcher, who was phone-watching rather than dog-watching, I began to slowly stalk toward the back of the pet store, where I had found a hole beneath the fence, dug by some pesky rabbit I could never chase down.
 Ha!
-Wait till I am outside rabbits!
+Wait till I am outside, rabbits!
 I will chase you down the open streets and woods.
 The thought of catching a rabbit entertained me and boosted my confidence.

 Almost, almost….There!
 You are all outside!
 I turned around to look at the dogs in the yard.